PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-08 07:34:55
+Last updated: 2024-04-08 07:35:31
-Random Quote: I prefer my history dead.
-Dead history is writ in ink, the living sort in blood.  -  Rodrik Harlaw
+Random Quote: After all, what’s more human than the fight for survival? - Tokyo